Wollents/COMRADE/README.md

-# COMRADE
+# CARD
-this is the source code of COMRADE
+this is the source code of CARD
 ## Requirement
 python == 3.8.1